hubotio/hubot/docs/scripting.md

 ## Response Middleware API

-Response middleware callbacks receive three arguments, `context`, `next`, and `done`.
+Response middleware callbacks receive three parameters, `context`, `next`, and `done`.
 See the [middleware API](#execution-process-and-api) for a description of `next` and `done`.
 Receive middleware context includes these fields:
   - `response`